philipturner/swift-colab/Documentation/InlineImages.md

 # Inline Images

+> This documentation page is a work in progress.

 History of this, once had `JupyterDisplay.swift`, why it doesn't now

 How it works, using IPython to marshal data